sbpark88/sbpark88.github.io/_posts/2022-09-17-strings-and-characters.md

 print("\neAcuteQuestion: \(eAcuteQuestion), combinedEAcuteQuestion: \(combinedEAcuteQuestion)") if eAcuteQuestion == combinedEAcuteQuestion {
-    print("These two strings are considered euqal")
+    print("These two strings are considered equal")
 }
 ```